mirait-information-systems/jsonstore-cordova/README.md

 ### 5. Security

 **Note on Security**: By default security is disabled and if you wish to use it please follow the instructions below.
+You can retrieve the files needed by extacting them from **jsonstore_encryption.zip**.

 #### Configuring your iOS environment